EyasuTeshome/shifttracker/job-search/JSR2-update-and-polish-your-LindekIn-page.md

 ## Show your technical expertise by categorizing your skills correctly

 When listing your technical skills, it's essential to use the correct technical terms.
-For exampls, programming languages and frameworks are NOT the same!
+For example, programming languages and frameworks are NOT the same!
 So differentiating them clearly in your application materials is a good way of showing your mastery of technical concepts.
 Read the following article for more information:

 - [How to use correct technical terminology in application materials](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/style-guide-technical-terminology-in-application-materials.md)